Akash-8442/Sentimental_Analysis/README.md

 # Sentimental_Analysis
-Detection of Sentiment of a person
+Detection of Sentiment of a Statement